isomerpages/imda-pixel/_documentation-n-templates/Read Me.md

 ### Code
 More complex than markdown but unlocks many possibilities.
 For example, changing  <span style="background:yellow; color:red"> colour</span> or <span style="font-size:1.3em">font size</span>.
 Do note the full functionality of typical code is currently not possible in Isomer V2 as there is some super function that overwrites or santises the script.

+This editor is not the best at reading and writing code so downloading a free code editor is recommended.